 “This was Kati Biggs’s first time competing in an Ethics Bowl, and her performance and confidence improved with each round,” she said.
 “Tahan Menon was praised by judges and other coaches alike for his strong, persuasive, and ethically impassioned oratory skills; Grace Cummins grounded the team’s arguments in careful attention to the competing human interests involved in each ethical dilemma; and Donald Saltmarsh-Lubin, the team captain, clearly articulated the ethical tension in each case and persuasively grounded the team’s primary arguments in a clear articulation of meaningful ethical principles.”

 Pruitt and Rwaka traveled with the team as alternates, which Sojka said should help prepare them to compete in next year’s Ethics Bowl.
 “Kaija and I were both very proud of our team and their ability to compassionately and clearly articulate solutions to difficult ethical problems,” Sojka said.

 Founded in 1952, the Virginia Foundation for Independent Colleges is a nonprofit fundraising partnership supporting the programs and students of 15 leading independent colleges in the Commonwealth: Bridgewater College, Emory & Henry College, Hampden-Sydney College, Hollins University, Lynchburg College, Mary Baldwin College, Marymount University, Randolph College, Randolph-Macon College, Roanoke College, Shenandoah University, Sweet Briar College, University of Richmond, Virginia Wesleyan College, and Washington & Lee University.
-For additional information on the VFIC, visit www.vfic.orgTags: ethics, ethics bowl, Kaija Mortensen, philosophy, Sarah Sojka, VFIC, Virginia Foundation for Independent Colleges
+For additional information on the VFIC, visit www.vfic.orgTags: comparative philosophy, ethics, ethics bowl, Kaija Mortensen, philosophy, Sarah Sojka, VFIC, Virginia Foundation for Independent Colleges